wp-plugins/buddypress-group-chat/readme.txt

 = 1.0.9 =
 *Last update created errors, They're now fixed, Sorry if any sites broke!

+= 1.1.7 =
+* Added this update to hopefully fix a old issue with version 1.1.6.

 == Social Sites ==
 * Google+ - https://plus.google.com/115608989177049799241/about